juxor/afaq/markdown/secC2.md

 The reason why interest rates do not fall to zero is due to the class nature of capitalism, **not** "time preference."
-That it is ultimately rooted in social institutions can be seen from Bhm-Bawerk's acknowledgement that monopoly can result in exploitation by increasing the rate of interest above the rate specified by "time preference" (i.e. the market):
+That it is ultimately rooted in social institutions can be seen from Bohm-Bawerk's acknowledgement that monopoly can result in exploitation by increasing the rate of interest above the rate specified by "time preference" (i.e. the market):